aleph2c/miros-xml/doc/_build/html/_sources/recipes.rst.txt

 To create an XML parser which will consume a structured document describing a Python statechart and turn that statechart into a working program:

    * We will take the good parts of the SCXML standard.
-I write *good parts* because the standard was not managed properly, it contains a lot of features that only serve one industrial group and I'm not going to work for them for free.
    * The XML parser will be Python-centric, I do not want to write a new programming language which uses Python as its assembly (even though I can see why the SCXML would want to be language agnostic).